Care arrangements when parents have separated

 “Contact” refers to how and when the parent or guardian without day-to-day care spends time with the child.

 Note: No matter who has day-to-day care or contact under a Parenting Order, both parents continue to be guardians of their children (if they were both guardians before they separated).
-This means they’re both still responsible for making important decisions about a child’s upbringing together – like what school the child will go to.
+This means they’re both still responsible for making important decisions about a child’s upbringing together – like what school the child will go to, for example.

 A Parenting Order will set out what the care arrangements for your child will be.
-It can specify who will provide day-to-day care, including whether this will be just one of you or both of you.
-If both of you will provide day-to-day care, the order can specify the relevant days and times for this.
+It can say who will provide day-to-day care, including whether this will be just one of you or both of you.
+If both of you will provide day-to-day care, the order can set out the days and times for this.

 If only one of you has day-to-day care, the Parenting Order can deal with whether the other person will have contact with the child.
-This can include when and for how long contact will happen, and any arrangements (usually called “conditions”) that are necessary or desirable to facilitate that contact.
-The order can also specify how the contact will happen – for example, whether it will be direct face-to-face contact, or by phone or email instead.
+This can include when and for how long contact will happen, and any arrangements (usually called “conditions”) that are necessary for that contact.
+The order can also set out how the contact will happen – for example, whether it will be direct face-to-face contact, or by phone or email instead.

-Can I have a lawyer represent me in a Parenting Order case?
+Can a lawyer represent me in a Parenting Order case?

 Since the new rules have come in, if you apply under the Care of Children Act for the Family Court to resolve a dispute about care arrangements (a Parenting Order) you can have a lawyer represent you in court.